ejmr/LNVL/docs/Howto.md

         position = "Right",
     }

-This is almost exactly like the character definition we used earlier.
+This is the same as the character definition from earlier but with one
-Except there is the new `position` property.
+addition: the new `position` property.
 The string `"Right"` tells LNVL that it should draw Lobby’s image on the right side of the screen instead of the usual left.
 There are three acceptable values for `position`:

 1. `"Left"`
 2. `"Center"`